JSpeedie/cmp-tree/README.md

 This project includes a collection of test inputs (located in `./tests`) that are used in the Rust tests but can also be used by the other implementations if at some point it is decided to add tests for those.
-Keep in mind that the number of test /inputs/ is not representative of how many /tests/ there are.
+Keep in mind that the number of test *inputs* is not representative of how many *tests* there are.
 Each test input (and sometimes only parts of each test input) is reused multiple times for various tests.

 It is also worth explaining why all the tests appear in the repo as `.tar.xz` files.
-This decision to store the test inputs in an archived form was done oo make things easier for developers.
+This decision to store the test inputs in an archived form was done to make things easier for developers.
 Archiving a test input means committing only one file per test, rather than possibly dozens of files (for larger directory trees) per test.